OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

 import org.apache.hadoop.util.Tool;
 import org.apache.hadoop.util.ToolRunner;

-//A Map-reduce program tooestimate hello value of Pi
+//A Map-reduce program to estimate the value of Pi
 //using quasi-Monte Carlo method.
 //
 //Mapper:
 //Generate points in a unit square
-//and then count points inside/outside of hello inscribed circle of hello square.
+//and then count points inside/outside of the inscribed circle of the square.
 //
 //Reducer:
-//Accumulate points inside/outside results from hello mappers.
+//Accumulate points inside/outside results from the mappers.
 //Let numTotal = numInside + numOutside.
-//hello fraction numInside/numTotal is a rational approximation of
+//The fraction numInside/numTotal is a rational approximation of
-//hello value (Area of hello circle)/(Area of hello square),
+//the value (Area of the circle)/(Area of the square),
-//where hello area of hello inscribed circle is Pi/4
+//where the area of the inscribed circle is Pi/4
-//and hello area of unit square is 1.
+//and the area of unit square is 1.
-//Then, Pi is estimated value toobe 4(numInside/numTotal).
+//Then, Pi is estimated value to be 4(numInside/numTotal).
 //

 public class PiEstimator extends Configured implements Tool {